jessefreeman/tutorial-writer/readme.md

-# Ghost Writer
+# Tutorial Writer

 This is a simple utility for converting Lua and C# scripts into tutorials.
 I created this to help me automatically generate tutorials for [Pixel Vision 8](https://github.com/pixelvision8/pixelvision8).

 Please not this is designed for a very specific use case and may not work correctly on any Lua or C# file.
-You need to specially formate you code in a way that Ghost Writer can inspect.
+You need to specially formate you code in a way that Tutorial Writer can inspect.

 Here is an example Lua script: